 I actually toasted the coconut before I put it in the food processor and then combined it with vanilla maple syrup, and coconut butter, before putting it in the refrigerator to chill.

-Once chilled I cut it into little squares, and put it in a cute little platter before placing it on my welcome table.
+Once chilled I cut it into little squares, and put it in a cute little platter or bowl before placing it on my welcome table.

 - sprinkle of sea salt, optional